 The numbers and types of aquatic organisms found in a stream are useful indicators of the stream's health because they reflect changes in water quality and

-All data collected as part of the biological assessment program can be found in the online BioNet
+BioNet online database contains all data collected as part of the biological assessment program.
+The Standard Operating Procedure for assessing Iowa's wadeable streams can be found in the Publications portion of BioNet.

 condition of Iowa's wadeable rivers and streams.
 The document also serves as a foundation for developing biological water quality standards for the

 protection of designated aquatic life uses and measuring progress toward the achievement of Federal Clean Water Act goals.